kunal37x37/AutoGarage_PHP-JSX-MySQL/README.md

 ![Tech](https://img.shields.io/badge/Tech-PHP%20%7C%20React%20(JSX)%20%7C%20MySQL-blue)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-AutoGarage is a **full-stack web application** developed using **PHP, MySQL, and React (JSX)** that allows users to book vehicle services online and receive confirmation emails.
+AutoGarage is a **full-stack web application** developed using **PHP, MySQL, and React (JSX)** that allows users to book vehicle services online and garage Owner receive confirmation emails.

 This project is designed for **college projects, internships, and learning full-stack development** with a **simple setup and automatic database creation**.